DanielMengLiu/DanielMengLiu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Meng Liu, a Phd candidate at Cognitive, Computing and Application (CCA) Lab, Tianjin University (TJU), China.

-I am studying speech processing and machine learning.
-I received guidance from Longbiao Wang, Jianwu Dang and Kong Aik Lee (Singapore).
+I am a Ph.D. candidate with 6-year research experience of speech signal processing/speaker recognition/multimodal learning.
+I received joint guidance from Longbiao Wang, Jianwu Dang (TJU-CCA Lab) and Kong Aik Lee (A\*STAR).

 My research interest includes multimodal processing, anti-spoofing and speaker recognition.
-I have published more than 20 papers at the top international speech conferences and Journals such as ICASSP, Interspeech and Computer speech & language with a 126 total google scholar citations.
+I have published over 20 papers at the top international speech conferences and Journals such as ICASSP, Interspeech and Computer speech & language with a 154 total google scholar citations.

 # 🔥 News